scrool/epyc-energy-consumption-test/README.md

-This repo contains scripts used in [AMD EPYC 7313P Energy Consumption Test](https://metebalci.com/blog/epyc-energy-consumption-test/) blog post.
+This repo contains scripts to test energy consumption of AMD EPYC 7532 derived from [a blog post about AMD EPYC 7313P](https://metebalci.com/blog/epyc-energy-consumption-test/).

 # test.sh